leyankoh/bike-trips/README.md

 # To-do

 * Try to make origin-destination network map of journeys to and from each bike station (DONE)
-* For each OD pair, make weights based on the number of journeys that take place for that pair
+* For each OD pair, make weights based on the number of journeys that take place for that pair (DONE)
 * Carry out exploratory analysis - user gender to trip times, routes with the highest number of journeys, subscriber status to number of trips etc
 * Can unsupervised learning be used to cluster groups of bike users - i.e. hobby cyclist, daily commute etc.